zg2pro/spring-rest-basis-example/README.md

 1- Clean and Build the project<br/>
 2- java -jar target/spring-rest-basis-example-0.x.x.jar<br/>
-3- open your web browser and go to http://localhost:8080
+3- open your web browser and go to http://localhost:8080, also try http://localhost:8080/oops 4- if needed debug the code on port 5005 (configured in mvn exec plugin)